Selfless African grey parrots get by with a little help from friends

 But a new study has found that African grey parrots volunteer assistance to both their good friends and mere acquaintances - even when there is no expectation of personal gain.

-Alex, the famous Harvard-based African grey parrot that died in 2007, developed a vocabulary of over 100 words, could identify colors and quantify objects up to the number six, among many other accomplishments.
+Alex, the famous Harvard-based African grey parrot that died in 2007, developed a vocabulary of over 100 words, could identify colours and quantify objects up to the number six, among many other accomplishments.

 But despite their impressive intelligence, earlier experiments have failed to show crows helping other crows - leading von Bayern and first author Desiree Brucks of ETH Zurich to wonder whether the same was true of parrots.